fbie/parallel-functional-lectures/Readme.md

 (list-scan list-append '() '('(1) '(2) '(3) '(4))) -> '('() '(1) '(1 2) '(1 2 3) '(1 2 3 4))
 ```

 First, implement this function sequentially, without any futures.
 Then, read this paper on parallelizing prefix-sums computations: [Guy Blelloch: Prefix sums and their applications ](http://repository.cmu.edu/cgi/viewcontent.cgi?article=3017&context=compsci) (sections 1 and 2 only).
+Try to see whether you can apply what you have learned from reading sections 1 and 2 to parallelize your implementation of ```rope-scan```.

-You are not required to perform proper benchmarking of the parallel code, because we have not covered that during the lecture.
-You are of course allowed to, if you want to.
+You are not required to perform proper benchmarking of the parallel code.
+You are of course allowed to, if you want to, but it is not a requirement.
 We would like to see however that you use the [Future Visualizer](https://docs.racket-lang.org/future-visualizer/index.html) to see how much parallelism you achieve.
 Document your results and include them in your hand-in.

 ### A Tiny Language Implementation ###